rubymonsters/ruby-for-beginners/34_ex_arrays_2.md

 Five <3<3<3<3<3
 ```

-Now change your code so that you get the following output:
+Now change your code so that you get the following output, aligning the second
+column:

 ```
 One   <3